BangMach/bang-sit722-hd/planning.md

 - ✅ Configured pipeline to run unit and integration tests using pytest for backend services
 - ✅ Mocked Azure Blob Storage for tests
 - ✅ Set up Docker Compose for local integration testing of microservices and databases
-- ⏳ Next: set up Docker Scout for front end and back end services
+- ✅ **Today**: Set up Snyk security testing for frontend and backend services (Docker Scout and SonarQube skipped for now)
-- ⏳ Next: set up sonar quebes for front end and back end services
+- ✅ **Today**: Fixed and enhanced testing framework - refactored Jest tests for proper coverage, added JUnit reporting for CI, updated pytest to publish results
-- ⏳ Next: set up synk test
+- ⏳ **Next**: When all tests pass successfully, build Docker images for each service

 - ⏳ Next: Build Docker images for each service
-- ⏳ Next: Scan Docker images using Docker Scout for vulnerabilities and best practices
+- ⏳ Optional (skipped): Integrate Docker Scout for vulnerability scanning
-- ⏳ Optional: Integrate SonarQube for code quality analysis and display results in the pipeline
+- ⏳ Optional (skipped): Integrate SonarQube for code quality analysis
 - ⏳ Next: Push validated images to Azure Container Registry (ACR)
 - ⏳ Next: Deploy images to staging AKS using Bicep/Kubernetes manifests
 - ⏳ Next: Perform acceptance tests (manual and health checks)